zorael/kameloso/README.md

 A command-line IRC bot.

 **kameloso** sits and listens in the channels you specify and reacts to certain events, like bots generally do.
-It is a passive thing and does not respond to keyboard input, though text can be sent manually by other means.
+It is a passive thing and does not (yet) respond to keyboard input, though text can be sent manually by other means.

-It provides a framework that works with nearly all IRC server networks, and where it doesn't it's easily extended.
+It provides a framework that works with all* IRC server networks.
 Featues are added as plugins written as [D](https://www.dlang.org) modules.

+The IRC protocol is riddled with inconsistencies, so where it doesn't immediately work it's often a case of specialcasing something for that particular IRC network or server daemon.

 Networks without [*nickname services*](https://en.wikipedia.org/wiki/IRC_services) will face some issues, since the bot identifies people by their `NickServ`/`Q`/`AuthServ` login names.
 As such you will probably want to register and reserve nicknames for both yourself and the bot, where available.